How to Adopt

 - Look on this page for a matching listing for the pet.
 This page is a shared database of lost/found pets reported to Animal Welfare Association, Animal Adoption Center, Camden County Animal Shelter and Voorhees Animal Orphanage.
 In South Jersey, specific animal shelters are responsible for lost and stray pets within corresponding townships.
 View the list here.
 Be sure to contact the appropriate shelter if a match is found.

 - The pet’s owners may be searching at other area shelters.
-Be sure to contact all area shelters with a found report including Almost Home Animal Shelter, Burlington County Animal Shelter, Cumberland County SPCA and Gloucester County Animal Shelter.
+Be sure to contact all area shelters with a found report including Burlington County Animal Shelter, South Jersey Regional Animal Shelter and Gloucester County Animal Shelter.

 - Call Animal Adoption Center at 856.435.9116 to list the pet this page, which is a shared database of lost/found pets in Camden County.